Alfred Oko Vanderpuije: Personal life

 Vanderpuije lost his wife Gifty Naa Adei Vanderpuije in 2012, when she died at Korle-Bu Teaching Hospital.
 In 2019, Vanderpuije got remarried to Cynthia Amerley Ayiku after seven years of losing his wife.

 Legacy

 On the night of Thursday 9 September 2021, he directed traffic on the Sakaman Junction to the Dansoman roundabout stretch.
 He decided to direct traffic when the police were absent.
 His actions brought relief to users using that road.

+Controversies

+LGBTQ+

+Alfred Oko Vanderpuije, MP for Ablekuma South Constituency, in October 2021 reaffirmed Parliament's rejection of LGBTQ+ legalization in Ghana.
+He expressed the view that throughout Ghana's cultural history, the concept of same-sex marriage has been met with strong disapproval, transcending geographical and tribal distinctions.
+He emphasized that this deeply ingrained perspective is unlikely to undergo any fundamental shifts in the future.
+He emphasized anew that Ghana adheres to the conventional definition of marriage involving heterosexual couples, rejecting any contrary notions.
+He affirmed Ghana's decision against enacting laws that endorse LGBTQ+ rights, marking a distinction from the perspectives in the U.S. and Europe.

+Others

+In a Citi News interview, Mr. Vanderpuije, the Ablekuma South representative, pinpointed Accra's flooding as a critical issue for the nominee to address if confirmed.
+He urged Madam Elizabeth Sackey to cooperate with the Accra Regional Minister upon taking office.